Nah — that isn’t a typo. Or a weird title to grab your attention.

 Today, my life is truly filled with happiness and I’m more compassionate towards animals, as well as other human beings.

 Thanks for reading my story friends!
-And please share it to help others.
+And please share it to help others who might be in the same position as I was.